swiftlang/swift-evolution/proposals/NNNN-swift-play.md

 ## Alternatives considered

-`#Playground` code is only relevant to `swift play` builds, so I considered wrapping the macro expansion in a condition like `#if PLAYGROUND_MACRO_EXPANSION_ENABLED`, so the playground code would not be compiled in to non-play builds.
-The condition would be documented so that developers could condition out any other playground-specific code.
-It turns out that this strategy won't work as expected.
-Swift type checks macros _before_ expansion, meaning that any references within the playground to code that is conditioned out would fail to type check.
-Instead we'll rely on dead-code stripping.
+`#Playground` code is only relevant to `swift play` builds, so I experimented with conditioning the macro expansion around a build condition.
+The way this worked was that any "playground" builds (like those initiated by `swift play`) would need to pass a build condition like `-DPLAYGROUND_MACRO_EXPANSION_ENABLED` which would cause the `#Playground` macro expansion to fully expand.
+Whereas, for any other builds (which wouldn't pass the build condition by default) the macro would expand to a passive placeholder — little more than a comment noting that the expansion was shortened.
+In practice, this strategy technically worked, but the required complication of conditioning builds specifically for playground behavior was determined not to be worth the small benefit, especially when dead code stripping did the right thing for Release builds (see "Dead code stripping").

 ## Future directions